jray-8/genetic-algorithms/pyvolver/README.md

 ## How to Use:

-- _factory functions_ will allow you to create new types of chromosomes and species
+- Factory functions will allow you to create new __types__ of chromosomes and species

-- chromosomes and organisms (of a species) will have all their parameters stored at the class level
+- Chromosomes and Organisms (of a species) will have all their parameters stored at the class-level
-- instances, then, could be created with no args
+    -  This allows instances to be created with no args

-- objects will be lightweight and store only what sets them apart from others
+- Objects will be lightweight and store only what sets them apart from other members of their own

-- use the `dir()` and `help()` functions to learn more about any classes
+- Use the `dir()` and `help()` functions to learn more about any classes

 #### 1. Create chromosome types for your species using the *factory functions*: